ppy/osu-wiki/news/2021-09-08-new-featured-artist-harumaki-gohan.md

 Each of the **16** tracks available from [**Harumaki Gohan**'s Featured Artist page](https://osu.ppy.sh/beatmaps/artists/197) hit hard with undeniably pure emotion, including 11 VOCALOID tracks and 5 covers sung by the rice spring roll himself.

-Taking a page out of **Harumaki Gohan**'s notebook, we took osu! to the coast for the perfect view of the sky described in [*Harumaki Gohan - Suisei ni Nareta nara*](https://osu.ppy.sh/beatmapsets/1344515).
+Taking a page out of **Harumaki Gohan**'s notebook, we took osu! to the beach for a perfect view of the sky described in [*Harumaki Gohan - Suisei ni Nareta nara*](https://osu.ppy.sh/beatmapsets/1344515).
 Take a peek at that and the other song previews below:

 <div align="center">
     <video width="95%" controls>